-In addition to binge drinking, the test will look for marijuana, PCPs, amphetamines, cocaine and opiates.
+The test will look for marijuana, PCPs, amphetamines, cocaine, and opiates in addition to binge drinking.
 It won’t test for K-2 or other synthetic marijuana products.
 K-2 was recently blamed for the death of a Greenwood, Neb., teen.

 But the testing does cover 90 percent of mainstay drugs.